-(Dated: 11 August 2023)
+(Dated: 8 December 2023)

-Liquid argon based detectors are limited in scintillation light analysis capabilities due to inconsistent measurements of fundamental constants essential for reconstruction of scintillation events.
-This experiment measures the Rayleigh scattering length of vacuum ultraviolet light propagating in liquid argon in support of liquid argon experiments.
-Preliminary results are presented for the Rayleigh scattering length in a range of vacuum ultraviolet wavelengths.
-Current data collection and analysis methods in this measurement require advancements to understand and eliminate anomalous phenomena in the data.
-Future measurements in this experiment aim to precisely measure the liquid argon ultraviolet light attenuation.
-Results will contribute to the development of new photon system analysis methods for liquid argon experiments.
+Liquid argon based detectors are limited in scintillation light analysis techniques due to inconsistent published values of fundamental constants essential for reconstructing scintillation events.
+This experiment measures the Rayleigh scattering length of vacuum ultraviolet light propagating in liquid argon to support liquid argon experiments by expanding the scope of scintillation signal analysis.
+Preliminary results are presented for the Rayleigh scattering length in a range of vacuum ultraviolet wavelengths, including the liquid argon scintillation peak wavelength.
+Currently, further data collection and analysis is required to reduce measurement uncertainty as well as quantify and correct for other effects such as the photon detector temperature dependence.
+Results will contribute to the development of new photon detector system analysis methods for liquid argon experiments.